k9mail/k9mail.app/contribute.md

 ### Read the development documents

-We maintain documentation on the design of the app in the [development section](https://k9mail.github.io/documentation/development.html) of the documentation and on the [Wiki](https://github.com/k9mail/k-9/wiki).
+We maintain documentation on the design of the app in the [development section](https://k9mail.github.io/documentation/development.html) of the documentation and on the [wiki](https://github.com/k9mail/k-9/wiki).
 Feel free to contribute towards this and read it to guide patches to submit.

 If you are new to Android then the [Android Developer site](https://developer.android.com/training/index.html) has lots of helpful resources.

 ### Finding issues to fix

-A number of the issues are marked with the ['beginner'](https://github.com/k9mail/k-9/issues?q=is%3Aopen+is%3Aissue+label%3Abeginner) label indicating they are probably suitable for someone with not much experience of K-9.
+A number of the issues are marked with the '[beginner](https://github.com/k9mail/k-9/issues?q=is%3Aopen+is%3Aissue+label%3Abeginner)' label indicating they are probably suitable for someone new to K-9.

 ### Developing and submitting a patch

 * The [BuildingK9](https://github.com/k9mail/k-9/wiki/BuildingK9) page has information on how to build K-9.
 It's important you run the tests (especially ones related to code you have directly changed) before submitting your code.
 * See the [Code Style](https://github.com/k9mail/k-9/wiki/CodeStyle) for information on formatting your code so it matches our style.
-* See the [Git Guide](https://github.com/k9mail/k-9/wiki/) for information on using Git and submitting pull requests
+* See the [Git Guide](https://github.com/k9mail/k-9/wiki/) for information on using Git and submitting pull requests.

 ## Designers